Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 Positive impact

-This proposal has a positive impact on gender equality.
+This proposal has a positive impact on gender equality and will contribute to the economic equality and security priority area of Working for Women: A Strategy for Gender Equality.
+In particular, this proposal supports Outcome 3.4: The retirement income gap closes.
 This proposal mandates the payment of superannuation with wages on a fortnightly basis and will improve the super balances of low income people, who are more likely to be women.
 It will address the misalignment of superannuation and wages which leads to one in five women being underpaid superannuation.
 People who are young or on lower incomes are more likely to be affected by underpaid superannuation and women are more likely to be represented in these groups.
 Modelling of the impact of underpaid superannuation in female dominated industries shows that it can result in an enrolled nurse having $44,000 less super at retirement, a personal assistant having $37,000 less super, and an aged care worker having $35,000 less super.

 No or neutral impact